-If you’re a member or would like to join and you have a housing problem, fill out the form below and we’ll get back to you as soon as we can with info about the next meeting where you can get support and other ways we can support you.
+If you’re a member and you have a housing problem you’d like to work on with the union, fill out the form below and we’ll get back to you as soon as we can with info about your issue and the next meeting where you can meet other renters and get support.

 JOIN THE LONDON RENTERS UNION